Neowless/COMP5400CW1/README.md

 ***
 ### Reasons Behind Experiments
-The main difference of these two types of sensor is about the field of view of the mouse, which enable the mouse to sense and explore the cheese around it.
-With larger range or larger field of view, the mouse can sense the cheese better and collect more cheese.
+The main difference between these two sensor types is the mouse's field of view, which enables the mouse to sense and explore the cheese around it.
+The mouse can sense the cheese better and collect more cheese with a larger range or more extensive field of view.

 ## Question 5

 ### Review on Genetic Algorithms
-Genetic algorithms emulate the natural evolutionary process to find the optimal solution, applying the principles of selection and variation from Darwinian evolutionary theory.
+Genetic algorithms emulate the natural evolutionary process to find the optimal solution, applying Darwinian evolutionary theory's principles of selection and variation.
 Directed selection, followed by undirected variation, reflects the fitness of each generation of individuals according to a fitness function that reflects the target, thus performing a selection operation followed by a genetic iteration that produces individuals with a new combination of genes.[1]
 [2]

-The process of genetic algorithms is in fact a process similar to biological evolution in biology, in which at each generation in a genetic algorithm, individuals are selected according to the size of their fitness in the problem domain and, with the help of genetic operators for combinatorial crossover and subjective and objective variation, a population representing the new set of solutions is evolved.
+The process of genetic algorithms is, in fact, a process similar to biological evolution in biology, in which at each generation in a genetic algorithm, individuals are selected according to the size of their fitness in the problem domain and, with the help of genetic operators for combinatorial crossover and subjective and objective variation, a population representing the new set of solutions is evolved.
 This process is performed cyclically until the optimisation criterion is satisfied.
-Finally, the last generation of individuals is decoded to generate a near-optimal solution.[3]
+Finally, the last generation of individuals is decoded to generate a near-optimal key.[3]
 ***
 ### Behaviour of the Mice
-Collective behavior is the result of interaction and influence of each individual in the whole species, as for the mice simulation, the many small groups of mice usually compete for one cheese which is the best solution for the strongest individual or genetic clip.
-However, considering the reality, this behavior is not the best approach to select the best genetic for the whole species, especially considering the equality of cheese allocation.
+Collective behaviour results from the interaction and influence of each individual in the whole species.
+As for the mice simulation, the many small groups of mice usually compete for one cheese which is the best solution for the most vital individual or genetic clip.
+However, considering the reality, this behaviour is not the best approach to select the best genetic for the whole species, especially considering the equality of cheese allocation.
 ***
 ### Mice Collective Behaviour
-After southands of simulation, some the mice starts to follow other mice as groups to collect cheese rather than sense and explore the chheese on theri own.
-I regard this as an evidence of collective behaviour.
+After the thousands of simulations, some of the mice start to follow other mice as groups to collect cheese rather than sense and explore the cheese independently.
+I regard this as evidence of collective behaviour.

 # Part Two